ngrootscholten/threadline/docs/VISION.md

 Instead of one AI trying to check everything, Threadline runs multiple specialized AI reviewers in parallel.
 Each expert focuses on one thing and does it well.

 📝 **Documentation That Lives With Your Code**
-Your coding standards live in your repo, in an `/experts` folder.
+Your coding standards live in your repo, in a `/threadlines` folder.
 They're version-controlled, reviewable, and always in sync with your codebase.

 🔍 **Fully Auditable**
 Every AI review decision is logged and traceable.
 You can see exactly what was checked, why it passed or failed, and have confidence in the results.